About The British Wireless for the Blind Fund

 - audio equipment on a free loan basis for as long as the recipient meets our requirements

-- repair or replace audio equipment, free of charge to the listener.
+- repair or replace audio equipment, free of charge to our free loan recipients.

 - to monitor new developments in audio technology and endevour to adapt them to the needs of our recipients.